Lung Cancer Choices©© 5th Edition Menu

 Immunotherapy is a newer type of targeted therapy that is appropriate for many lung cancer patients.
 Immunotherapy medications interact with certain receptors on tumor cells and immune cells to change the way the body reacts to a tumor, often allowing the immune system to recognize and attack tumors.
 In some cases, turning on the immune system with the help of immunotherapy can even cause the body to completely eliminate the tumor.
 Immunotherapies are showing great promise in lung cancer as well as in many other types of advanced malignancies.

 While many of the recently approved therapies appear to be very promising, chemotherapy remains an important part of the treatment plan for many lung cancer patients, and researchers continue to evaluate the effect of combining chemotherapy with immunotherapies and targeted therapies in an effort to further improve outcomes for patients diagnosed with lung cancer.
 Other areas of research include the utilization of targeted agents and chemotherapy for lung cancer maintenance therapy (prevention of relapse) and medications to prevent lung cancer (chemoprevention) in patients at high risk for developing this disease.
 The recently approved targeted and immunotherapies are already improving progression-free and overall survival rates for lung cancer patients, but there is more work to be done.
-Research and clinical trials continue to evaluate the best use of novel therapeutic agents in an effort to improve the quality of life and longevity of patients with lung cancer.
+Research and clinical trials continue to evaluate the best use of novel therapeutic agents to improve the quality of life and longevity of patients with lung cancer.

 Clinical Trials